Debraheem/Massive_star_binaries/Lab2.md

 ### Evolution of the mass gainer

 Now, let us continue the evolution of the accretor star from where we left it in Minilab1.
-For this, you will need to execute the below commands in your terminal (given that you are already present in the Minilab2 directory)
+For this, you will need to execute the below commands in your terminal (given that you are already present in the `Evolve_accretor_star` directory)

 ```shell-session
 $ ./mk
 $ ./rn